Empowering the next generation of scientists and innovators

 At Amino Labs, our goal is to make genetic engineering accessible to everyone.

-This will enable the next industrial revolution of personalized manufacturing using biology.
+This will enable the next industrial revolution of personalized manufacturing using biology and help solve the world's biggest problem from fuel to food to medicine.
 At the moment, genetic engineering affects more than a billion people every day as a core part of our society, yet, only a minuscule fraction of the population understand it.

 All Amino Labs products, from the hardware to the DNA, are developed, designed, manufactured and packaged by us from our laboratory and workshop in Canada.

 We recently expanded our operation base into a 1970s barn in Alberta, Canada.
 Summer 2017 was spent renovating this barn from disuse (it had been an angora bunny barn in the late 90s) into a hi-tech lab suitable for manufacturing and R&D of both hardware and wetware.

 Inspired by unfulfilled promises of the future, Julie Legault designs to make scientific and technological innovations approachable to the public, crafting experiences and products that invite culture shifts.
 She holds a Master of Art from the Royal College of Art (London, UK), degrees in both Design and Arts from Concordia University (Montreal, Canada), and a Master of Science from the M.I.T.
 Media Lab, (Cambridge, USA).
 She has taught at Birmingham’s Institute of Art and Design (UK) and worked with multi-nationals, museums, and pop stars like Rihanna and Imogen Heap to develop smart materials, wearable technologies, and interactive art.
 Julie is a proud fellow of the Coaching Fellowship program for extraordinary young women leaders of impact.